jinkg/GsonStudy/README.md

 - 14 Mapping of Enums
 - 15 Mapping of Circular References
 - 16 Generics
+- 17 Custom Serialization for Simplification (Part 1)

 ## ...Waiting for add more advance feature